utah-cs3550-fa24/assignments/study-guide.md

 `select_related` to fix it.

-You should be able to explain migrations, when they are created, when they are run, and what problem they solved.
+You should be able to explain migrations, when they are created, when they are run, and what problem they solve.

 ----------------------------------------------------